DmitrySoshnikov/regexp-tree/README.md

 #### Assertions

 Assertions appear as separate AST nodes, however instread of manipulating on the characters themselves, they _assert_ certain conditions of a matching string.
-Examples: `^` -- beging of a string (or a line in multiline mode), `$` -- end of a string, etc.
+Examples: `^` -- beginning of a string (or a line in multiline mode), `$` -- end of a string, etc.

 ##### ^ begin marker

-The `^` assertion checks whether a scanner is at the begining of a string (or a line in multiline mode).
+The `^` assertion checks whether a scanner is at the beginning of a string (or a line in multiline mode).

 In the example below `^` is not a property of the `a` symbol, but a separate AST node for the assertion.
 The parsed node is actually an `Alternative` with two nodes: